bplmaps/lmec-main-site/content/articles/visualizing-change-in-boston-activism-over-time.md

 {{< figure src="/uploads/2022-09-15/highways-2.jpeg" caption="The [January 25th](https://socialjustice.library.northeastern.edu/people-before-highways/) protest brought together voices from various efforts." class="figure-center" >}}

-Approximately one year later, opposition efforts proved successful and Governor Sargent announced a [moratorium](http://swcpc.org/history.asp) on new expressway construction  to review alternative transit plans for the area.
+Approximately one year later, opposition efforts proved successful and Governor Sargent (once in favor of the highway) announced a [moratorium](http://swcpc.org/history.asp) on new expressway construction to review alternative transit plans for the area.
 By 1972,

 * _Alternative decision_